Liverpool’s 10 Most Expensive Signings Of All Time

 Jota’s stunning showings in his early Liverpool career quickly pushed Firmino down the pecking order, establishing him as a vital first-team component.

-Following an impressive spell at Monaco, Fabinho joined Liverpool in the summer of 2018 and has become a key figure in Klopp’s all-conquering midfield.
+Following an impressive spell at Monaco, Fabinho joined Liverpool in 2018 and became a key figure in Klopp’s all-conquering midfield.

 Tactical intelligence, virtually impeccable passing and solid defensive skills have made the Brazilian star one of the best-performing midfielders in the Premier League.